tidymodels/bonsai/README.md

 <!-- badges: end -->

 The goal of bonsai is to provide bindings for additional tree-based model engines for use with the ‘parsnip’ package.
+This package is based off of the work done in the [treesnip repository](https://github.com/curso-r/treesnip) by Athos Damiani, Daniel Falbel, and Roel Hogervorst. bonsai will be the official version that will go to CRAN; new development will reside here.
 *Note that this package is in very early stages of development, and is not yet minimally functional.*